 Now, don’t pull your hair out our stress over these numbers.
 Conversion rates are subjective.
 What may be a good rate for one business, may not be the same for another.

-However, what you can do is work on improving your current conversion rate.
+However, what you can do is set your own marketing goals and work on improving your current conversion rate by following landing page optimization practices.

 So, what's the deal with the orange paper?
 I'm not very fond of my face being in front of a camera.